-- 436. The RSP is a public register (see section 79(1) of the Bill).
-Subsection (1) of this section provides that the Keeper must provide a search facility by which the statutory pledges record may be searched. - 437.
+- 443. The RSP is a public register (see section 79(1) of the Bill).
+Subsection (1) of this section provides that the Keeper must provide a search facility by which the statutory pledges record may be searched. - 444.
 Subsection (2) sets out that only such searches in the statutory pledges record as are specified in this subsection, or as are specified under RSP Rules, are permitted.
 This restriction on searches has two effects: - First, it reduces the risk of identity theft by ensuring that it will not be possible to search against date of birth, or against the month and year of birth alone.
-The Scottish Ministers will also be able (through RSP Rules) to prevent dates of birth from being disclosed on the face of the Register, or to limit the number of searches by reference to the same name and different months and years of birth that can be made in a particular time period. - Second, it reduces the risk of unfair commercial practices by not permitting a search against the secured creditor (typically, a bank or finance company) which might enable a competitor to obtain a list of customers. - 438.
-Subsection (3) provides that any person may search the statutory pledges record on payment of any fee (or making an arrangement to pay). - 439.
+The Scottish Ministers will also be able (through RSP Rules) to prevent dates of birth from being disclosed on the face of the Register, or to limit the number of searches by reference to the same name and different months and years of birth that can be made in a particular time period. - Second, it reduces the risk of unfair commercial practices by not permitting a search against the secured creditor (typically, a bank or finance company) which might enable a competitor to obtain a list of customers. - 445.
+Subsection (3) provides that any person may search the statutory pledges record on payment of any fee (or making an arrangement to pay). - 446.
+Subsection (4) provides that no fee is payable for a search of the statutory pledges record carried out by a not-for-profit money adviser who does not charge individuals for the services that they provide.
+Under subsection (5), the Scottish Ministers are given the power by regulations (subject to the negative procedure) to make further provision about what "not-for-profit money adviser" means for these purposes. - 447.
 The Bill does not make provision for the Keeper to provide a search mechanism for the archive record, nor for a person to be entitled to use that mechanism.
 The Scottish Ministers may, however, make provision to that effect in RSP Rules made under section 109(1)(c) of the Bill.
 It is also open to any person to obtain from the Keeper an extract of an entry in either the statutory pledges record or archive record under section 104 of the Bill.

-440. Sections 89 to 91 of the Bill have the effect that it must be possible to carry out searches for the purposes of the "seriously misleading" test.
+448. Sections 89 to 91 of the Bill have the effect that it must be possible to carry out searches for the purposes of the "seriously misleading" test.
 It will therefore be for the Scottish Ministers to make such RSP Rules as are needed under this section for those purposes.
 RSP Rules will, amongst other matters, be able to determine whether the search criteria will provide for an exact match or a close match search.